mhansen/graphviz-docs/content/en/docs/attr-types/string.md

 ---
 title: string
+description: Text; a sequence of characters.
 ---
-Text; a sequence of characters.